timhaywood/after-effects-expression-reference/readme.md

 This repo hosts the After Effects Expression Reference RST docs, linked into a http://readthedocs.io system hosted at https://ae-expressions.docsforadobe.dev/

-The original documentation can be found over at `Adobe <https://helpx.adobe.com/after-effects/using/expression-language-reference.html>`_
+The original documentation can be found over at [Adobe](https://helpx.adobe.com/after-effects/using/expression-language-reference.html).

 ----